AzureCosmosDB/VectorSearchAiAssistant/README.md

 ### Real-time add and remove data

-One great reason about using an operational database like Azure Cosmos DB as your source for data to be vectorized and search is that you can leverage its
+One great reason for using an operational database like Azure Cosmos DB as your source for data to be vectorized and searched is that you can leverage its
 Change Feed capability to dynamically add and remove products to the vector data which is searched.
 The steps below can demonstrate this capability.

 #### Steps to demo adding and removing data from vector search